6abc Dunkin' Thanksgiving Day Parade

-The 6abc Dunkin' Thanksgiving Day Parade is an annual Thanksgiving Day parade held in Philadelphia, Pennsylvania, and is presently sponsored and aired by ABC owned-and-operated television station WPVI-TV, through a co-sponsorship agreement with restaurant chain Dunkin'.
-It is currently the oldest Thanksgiving parade in the United States, having been held through the Great Depression & World War II, and was created by Gimbels department store in 1920.
-The Gimbels Thanksgiving Day Parade was held until the department store closed operations in 1986.
+The 6abc Dunkin' Thanksgiving Day Parade is an annual Thanksgiving Day parade held in Philadelphia, Pennsylvania.
+It is currently sponsored and broadcast by ABC owned-and-operated television station WPVI-TV, through a co-sponsorship agreement with restaurant chain Dunkin'.
+It is currently the oldest Thanksgiving parade in the United States, having been held through the Great Depression and World War II, and was created by Gimbels department store in 1920.
+Gimbels sponsored the parade until the store's bankruptcy and closure in 1986.

-Following Gimbels closure, it would be known as the 6abc Dunkin' Donuts Thanksgiving Day Parade, 6abc IKEA Thanksgiving Day Parade, 6abc Boscov's Thanksgiving Day Parade, Channel 6 Mellon PSFS Thanksgiving Day Parade, and the Channel 6 MasterCard Thanksgiving Day Parade.

 History

+20th century

-The Philadelphia parade first started in 1920 and is considered the oldest Thanksgiving Day parade in the country.
+The annual Philadelphia Thanksgiving Day Parade began in 1920.
+It is the longest continuously held Thanksgiving day parade in the country.
 Like other parades of its type, it features balloons, floats, high school marching bands, and celebrities.
-The Gimbels department store sponsored the 1920 parade as the Gimbels Thanksgiving Day Parade; it continued annually despite World War II.
+Gimbels department store sponsored the 1920 parade as the Gimbels Thanksgiving Day Parade; it continued annually despite World War II.

 Ellis Gimbel, one of the founders of Gimbels Department Stores, wanted his toy land to be the destination of holiday shoppers everywhere.
 He had more than 50 store employees dressed in costume and sent to walk in their first Thanksgiving Day parade.
-The parade featured floats as marchers paraded down Market Street, with the finale consisting of Santa Claus arriving at the eighth-floor toy department at Gimbels by climbing the ladder of a Philadelphia Fire Department ladder truck.
+The parade featured floats as marchers paraded down Market Street, with the parade's finale featuring Santa Claus arriving at the eighth-floor toy department at Gimbels, where he climbed the ladder of a Philadelphia Fire Department ladder truck.
 Gimbels emulated other holiday parades already in existence.
-The Santa Claus Parade in Peoria, Illinois, is held on the day after Thanksgiving and is the oldest, continuously held holiday parade in the country since 1887, under the sponsorship of Frederick Block and the Schipper & Block (later Block & Kuhl) Department Store.
+The Santa Claus Parade in Peoria, Illinois, is held on the day after Thanksgiving and is the oldest, continuously held holiday parade in the country since 1887, under the sponsorship of Frederick Block and the Schipper & Block, later renamed Block & Kuhl Department Store.
 Block's example led to the founding of similar parades in other cities.
 The parade tradition continues today.

-End of Gimbels Era

-When BATUS Inc. was unable to find a buyer for Gimbels in 1986, the department store chain liquidated; the fate of the country's oldest parade was up in the air.
-Boscov's (a family-owned department store based in Reading, Pennsylvania) and WPVI (self-named "6abc" in its programs and promotions) therefore took over sponsorship.
+When Batus Inc., which then owned Gimbels, was unable to find a buyer for the store in 1986, the Gimbels' chain was liquidated, leaving the fate of the country's oldest parade uncertain.
+Boscov's, a family-owned department store based in Reading, Pennsylvania, and WPVI (also known as 6abc), the ABC owned and operated station in Philadelphia, replaced Gimbels as sponsorships of the parade.
 They renamed the event as the 6abc Boscov's Thanksgiving Day Parade.
-6abc is an owned-and-operated television station of the Walt Disney Company-owned American Broadcasting Company (since 1996), and thus, this parade benefits from access to Disney characters and personalities.